discrete-notes/discrete-notes.github.io/_posts/2019-11-21-bayesian-auctions.md

 In the context of Alexandros, the instances are distributions (of which we know only the mean and the standard variation) thus a distribution of instances is a distribution of distributions.
-This can be made precise, by considering mixtures of distributions.
+This can be made precise, by considering a mixture of distributions.